Mining industry of Algeria: History

 Some minerals, such as high-grade iron ore, phosphate, mercury, and zinc, have been exported since the early 1970s.
 The state mining and prospecting corporation, the National Company for Mineral Research and Exploration (Société Nationale de Recherches et d'Exploitations Minières), was established in 1967.
 As a result of the government's decentralization policy, the company was restructured in 1983 into separate production and distribution entities.
-The most important of these were an iron ore and phosphate company known as Ferphos, which had three production units and a port complex at Annaba, and another company called Erem that specialized in conducting mineral research at Boumerdès on the Mediterranean Sea, and Tamanrasset in the south.
+The most important of these were an iron ore and phosphate company known as Ferphos, which had three production units and a port complex at Annaba, and another company called Erem that specialized in conducting mineral research at Boumerdès on the Mediterranean, and Tamanrasset in the south.

 Legal framework

-The mineral industry is managed primarily by the Ministère de l’Énergie et des Mines (Ministry of Energy and Mines) and subsidiary organizations, such as the Agence Nationale du Patrimoine Minier (ANPM) (National Agency for Mining Endowment).
-Processed mineral commodities, such as cement, fertilizers, and steel, are under the jurisdiction of the Ministère de l’Industrie et de la Restructuration (Ministry of Industry and Restructuring).
+The mineral industry is managed primarily by the Ministère de l'Énergie et des Mines (Ministry of Energy and Mines) and subsidiary organizations, such as the Agence Nationale du Patrimoine Minier (ANPM) (National Agency for Mining Endowment).
+Processed mineral commodities, such as cement, fertilizers, and steel, are under the jurisdiction of the Ministère de l'Industrie et de la Restructuration (Ministry of Industry and Restructuring).

 Nonfuel mineral operations were regulated by law No. 01-10 of July 3, 2001, and associated decrees.
 Natural gas and petroleum operations were regulated by law No. 05-07 of April 28, 2005.
 Environmental laws applicable to the mineral industry included law No. 03-10 of July 19, 2003, and associated decrees, and law No. 05-12 of September 4, 2005.